florpe/libsinter/protocol/README.md

 Each entry in `operations.json` has the following fields:

 - `request` : Describes the fields of the RX struct.
 - `response` : Describes the fields of the TX struct.
 A null value means no reply message should be sent.
+If a message is sent, FUSE will (somewhat confusingly) reply to the write operation with `ENOENT`.

 In the future additional keys might provide some commentary and flag information.